Germán Pezzella

-Germán Alejo Pezzella ([xeɾˈman aˈlexo peˈsela]; born 27 June 1991) is an Argentine professional footballer who plays as a centre-back for La Liga club Real Betis and the Argentina national team, with whom he won the 2022 FIFA World Cup.
+Germán Alejo Pezzella ([xeɾˈman aˈlexo peˈsela]; born 27 June 1991) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División club River Plate and the Argentina national team, with whom he won the 2022 FIFA World Cup.

 Club career

 Early career

-Pezzella joined Club Atlético River Plate's youth setup in 2005, aged 14, after representing Club Olimpo.

 After impressing with the former's reserves he was called up to the pre-season in Canada, appearing in friendlies against Toronto FC, Montreal Impact and Everton.

 River Plate

-After being an unused substitute in a 0–0 away draw against Club Atlético Huracán on 18 October 2009, Pezzella made his senior debut on 7 December 2011, starting in a 1–0 home win against Defensores de Belgrano for the season's Copa Argentina.
+Upon being an unused substitute in a goalless away draw against Club Atlético Huracán on 18 October 2009, Pezzella made his senior debut on 7 December 2011, starting in a 1–0 home victory against Defensores de Belgrano for the season's Copa Argentina.
 His league debut came on 2 March of the following year, where he played the full 90 minutes in a 0–0 home draw against Quilmes Atlético Club.

 Pezzella scored his first professional goal on 2 September 2012, netting the last in a 1–1 draw at Club Atlético Colón.
 He also scored the equalizer in a 1–1 Superclásico home draw against Boca Juniors, just three minutes after coming off the bench.

 On 10 December 2014, Pezzella scored the last in a 2014 Copa Sudamericana final 2–0 win against Atlético Nacional, as his side won its first international title after a 17-year absence.

-Betis
+Playing abroad

 On 10 July 2015, Pezzella signed a five-year contract with Real Betis, newly promoted to La Liga.
 He made his debut for the club on 23 August, starting in a 1–1 home draw against Villarreal CF.

-Fiorentina

 After a loan spell with Serie A club Fiorentina during the 2017–18 season, Pezzella signed a five-year contract with the club that runs through the end of the 2021–22 season for an €11m transfer fee.
 Ahead of the 2018–19 season, he was named the club's new captain.

-Betis return

 On 19 August 2021, Pezzella returned to Betis after signing a four-year deal.

+Return to River Plate

+On 5 August 2024, Pezzella returned to River Plate after nine years abroad.